b-cubed-eu/invasimapr/README.md

 #> Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-This model forms the core of the invasion fitness workflow, allowing us
+> **Note**: This model forms the core of the invasion fitness workflow,
-to predict how novel trait-environment combinations are likely to
+> allowing us to predict how novel trait-environment combinations are
-perform (abundance-wise) in different sites, and enables robust
+> likely to perform (abundance-wise) in different sites, and enables
-estimation of both direct and interactive drivers of community assembly.
+> robust estimation of both direct and interactive drivers of community
+> assembly.

 ------------------------------------------------------------------------

-## 6. Simulating and Predicting Invader Performance
+## 9. Simulate & Predict Invaders

 This section demonstrates how to **simulate trait profiles for
 hypothetical invaders** and then use the fitted abundance model to